devlinjunker/JS-Fun/play/test.ec/README.md

 # Test Installing CASS Project

-Using cass classes in a node project
+Using Eduworks CASS classes in a node project based on the libraries that Fritz wrote

 ## Process